Contrast-Security-OSS/docs/content/user/reports/OrgStats.md

 <a href="assets/images/Protect-license-usage-hours.png" rel="lightbox" title="Hourly usage statistics for Protect licenses"><img class="thumbnail" src="assets/images/Protect-license-usage-hours.png"/></a>

-To return to the license activity data for Assess and Protect servers, click the link above the graph to go **Back to License Activity**.
+To return to your view of license activity data for Assess and Protect servers, click the link above the graph to go **Back to License Activity**.

 ## Applications